james-wallis/wallisconsultancy/_pages/dynamic/privacynotice.md

 5. **Sharing your personal data**

 Your personal data will be treated as strictly confidential and will only be shared with your express consent.

 6. **How long do we keep your personal data?**

-  We keep data for 6 months from the date that your involvement with the consultancy ceases.
+ I keep data for 6 months from the date that your involvement with the consultancy ceases.

 7. **Your rights and your personal data**

 Unless subject to an exemption under the GDPR, you have the following rights with respect to your personal data: –

 ```
 * The right to request a copy of your personal data which Wallis Consultancy holds about you: